afahounko/netdot-rhel7/README.md

      cd /usr/local/src/netdot/
      make rpm-install

 It will ask you some questions.
-Answer for `mysql` for the RDBMS backend and hit `ENTER` for other prompts.
+Answer for `mysql` or `Pg` for the RDBMS backend and hit `ENTER` to confirm the default values for other prompts.

 ```
 Installing required Perl modules